 Why is ERP Readiness Important?

 There are several benefits of performing an ERP readiness assessment.
-In fact, ERP readiness should be your first step in the ERP implementation strategy if you want to get through the process without wasting time, energy, and—perhaps most importantly—money.
+In fact, ERP readiness should be the first step in your ERP implementation strategy if you want to get through the process without wasting time, energy, and—perhaps most importantly—money.

 When you prioritize an ERP readiness assessment, you eliminate challenges that 75% of unprepared companies face, by becoming clear on the following items: